 Planting zone 5 still includes some southerly parts of Alaska but also the Northern Central United States and some parts of New England.
 Temperatures here have a minimum average of -20- to -10 degrees Fahrenheit.

 Gardens in this region are diverse and varied.
 From the wide plains of the Midwest to woodlands and coastal regions, plants need to have a hardier edge but suit the longer growing season.

 What plants can be grown in Zone 5?

 Planters and raised beds keep the soils in Zone 5 warm enough for a wider range of plants.
-It can also be cost effective to use mulch to keep the soil warm.
-With close care and attention flower gardens and yards can bloom with new flowers to consider including Black-eyed Susans, Cinquefoil and Baptisia.
+It can also be cost-effective to use a mulch to keep the soil warm.
+With close care and attention flower gardens and yards can bloom with new flowers to consider including Black-eyed Susans, Cinquefoil, and Baptisia.

 Planting Zone 6 & 7

 The USDA plant hardiness zone 6 is one of the largest.
 It covers a huge portion of the States known for its generally mild climate and average minimum winter temperatures of -10 to 0 degrees Fahrenheit.
 There is a wide range of growth possibilities in this zone, with very few barriers to creating the landscape you’re looking for.
 In Zone 7 you’ve got a wide range of different climates and diverse landscapes from the Oklahoma prairies to the East coast, as well as the forests of Oregon.

 What plants can be grown in Zone 6?

 Practically anything!
 Let your imagination run wild.
 Zone 6 is home to hundreds if not thousands of nurseries, garden centers, and places dedicated to all things landscaping.
 For welcoming floral landscapes, for visitors and your staff alike, you can take advantage of the longer growing season and add in flowers year round such as Japanese bottlebrush and Floribunda roses.

 What plants can be grown in Zone 7?